Supert/shibari/TUTORIAL.md

 ### 3a.3.
 Prepare scene

-* Create new Unity scene.
+* Create a new Unity scene.
 * Add Canvas to it (right click inside Hierarchy view, then pick UI/Canvas option).
 * Add UI/Text to your canvas, then add TextView component to it.
 Pick ``UiNode/ScoreLabel`` in it's inspector.
 * Make an UI/Button and add ButtonView component.
 Pick ``UiNode/OnDonutClicked()``.
 Then add ImageView and pick ``UiNode/CurrentDonutSprite``.